grant/color-rainbow/README.md

 Creates a new rainbow object.
 This is useful when we want to store individual states of a rainbow and get the next color in the rainbow on demand.

-`numberOfColors`: The number of colors that make up a full rainbow cycle (from red, through the colors, then back to red)
+`numberOfColors`: The number of colors that make up a full rainbow cycle.

 ### .next()